Introduction

 Discussion

 In the initial analysis of pathogenesis (Fig 1, Fig 2, Fig S2) we observed that prior exposure to one or two doses of saprophytic L. biflexa rescues weight loss in mice challenged with pathogenic L. interrogans at 8 weeks (LB1LIC1) and at 10 weeks (LB2LIC2), respectively.
-Weight gain correlated with survival (75% survival in LB1LIC1 versus 0% survival of the PBS1LIC1 group) in the single exposure experiment, where we expected all mice infected at 8 weeks with pathogenic L. interrogans (PBS1LIC1) to irreversibly lose weight and meet endpoint criteria for euthanasia before the 2 week term of the experiment (21, 24).
-Loss of mice due to irreversible weight loss is not expected if mice are infected with LIC at 10 weeks of age (16), as observed in the L. interrogans control group in the double exposure experiment (PBS2LIC2).
+Weight gain correlated with survival (75% survival in LB1LIC1 versus 0% survival of the PBS1LIC1 group) in the single exposure experiment, where we expected all mice infected at 8 weeks with pathogenic L. interrogans (PBS1LIC1) to irreversibly lose weight and meet endpoint criteria for euthanasia before the 2 week term of the experiment (23, 27).
+Loss of mice due to irreversible weight loss is not expected if mice are infected with LIC at 10 weeks of age (17), as observed in the L. interrogans control group in the double exposure experiment (PBS2LIC2).
 In both experiments, mice exposed to L. biflexa before challenge with LIC, produced evidence of L. interrogans dissemination in blood, shedding in urine and kidney colonization of the kidney.

 Histological inspection of kidney slices (Fig 3) showed that exposure to a saprophytic Leptospira before challenge supported normal structural morphology and prevented infiltration of immune cells in both single and double exposure experiments; in addition, it significantly reduced a fibrosis marker (ColA1) in the single exposure experiment.
-In the double exposure experiment, differences in ColA1 fibrosis marker are not significant between the two LIC infected groups because 10 week old C3H-HeJ infected with LIC are more resistant to pathology resultant from infection.
-Our findings are intriguing as they suggest that while prior live saprophytic exposure did not prevent infection or leptospiral dissemination, it conferred protection against kidney fibrosis.
+In the double exposure experiment, differences in ColA1 fibrosis marker are not significant between the two LIC infected groups because 10-week old C3H-HeJ infected with LIC are more resistant to pathology resultant from infection.
+Our findings are intriguing as they suggest that while prior live saprophytic exposure did not prevent infection or leptospiral dissemination, it may confer protection against kidney fibrosis.

-The stark difference in the antibody titer among the L. interrogans infected group pre-exposed to saprophytic L. biflexa can be attributed to the robust trafficking and differentiation of B and helper T cells (CD4+) measured in spleen (Fig 5 and Fig 6).
+Differences in antibody titer among the L. interrogans infected group pre-exposed to saprophytic L. biflexa can be attributed to the robust trafficking and differentiation of B and helper T cells (CD4+) measured in spleen (Fig 5 and Fig 6).
 Presence of effector helper T (CD4+) cells in the spleen indicate a robust cellular immune response as these cells produce cytokines that play a pivotal role in activating other immune cells, including antibody-producing B cells.
-Moreover, our findings align with another observation which further reinforces the potential immunostimulatory properties of components (polar lipids) derived from saprophytic L. biflexa, indicating that these components could play a crucial role in inducing robust B cell responses (26).
+Moreover, our findings align with another observation which further reinforces the potential immunostimulatory properties of components (polar lipids) derived from saprophytic L. biflexa, indicating that these components could play a crucial role in inducing robust B cell responses (29).
 Induction of helper T cell responses along with dynamic transition from naïve to early effector and effector without T helper memory reflects an orchestrated immune response upon pathogenic challenge in the saprophytic pre-exposed group that is typical of effective responses to vaccines.
-Previous studies have highlighted the significance of activated CD4+ T cells during Leptospira infection in providing protective immunity to the host and mitigating the severity of leptospirosis by releasing cytokines (27).
+Previous studies have highlighted the significance of activated CD4+ T cells during Leptospira infection in providing protective immunity to the host and mitigating the severity of leptospirosis by releasing cytokines (30).
 Correlating induction of chemo-cytokines by saprophytic Leptospira with subsequent adaptive immune responses, such as the activation of CD4+ T cells or the production of specific antibodies, provides insights into how innate immune signals drive the adaptive immune response against a pathogenic threat.
 It may also aid in identifying key signaling molecules or pathways that could be targeted for therapeutic interventions or vaccine design.

 Another interesting aspect of our current study is that it shows that exposure to a live saprophytic strain of Leptospira provides protection against a pathogenic serovar.
 Thus, in the real-life scenario where individuals or animals may naturally encounter a saprophytic Leptospira species, they may develop immune responses that mitigate severe disease outcomes if the host later encounters a pathogenic strain of Leptospira.
 By exploring the immune dynamics during the co-exposure to different Leptospira serovars, this study could open avenues of research on strategies that leverage natural exposure to saprophytic species to devise safe control measures against leptospirosis.
-This concept is important for understanding the epidemiological risk factors of leptospirosis and it should be applicable other infectious diseases caused by direct contact between the pathogen and mucosal membranes or abraded host skin.
+This concept is important for understanding the epidemiological risk factors of leptospirosis and it should be applicable to other infectious diseases caused by direct contact between the pathogen and mucosal membranes or abraded host skin.

 Importantly, we found that in mice pre-exposed to live saprophytic Leptospira there was a correlation between kidney health after LIC infection (less infiltration of immune cells in kidney and less fibrosis marker ColA1) and higher shedding of live LIC in urine.
 This suggest that a status of homeostasis was reached after kidney colonization that helps the spirochete complete its enzootic cycle.
 Additional research is needed to fully understand the mechanisms involved in kidney homeostasis after LIC infection.